Speaking for myself

 - at the doctor

 While we drive to the clinic, let's talk about how you've been feeling so that you can tell the doctor about your symptoms.

 Could you phone Grandma and ask what time the birthday party starts?

 I'm driving, so would you please text mum and ask her to buy some milk?

-If needed, help your child to work out what to say – for example, when you’re on the way to the doctor, ask your child what the doctor needs to know.
+If needed, help your child to work out what to say.
 The more you coach your child in this way, the more confident and articulate they will become.